Love yourself first and everything else falls into line. You really have to love yourself to get anything done in this world. ~ Lucille Ball

 Build your confidence.
 Do something you’re afraid to do.
 Try new foods.
 Take a different way home.
 Challenge yourself.
 Perfect your potential.
 My blog has several posts about confidence building you may want to explore.

 Stop calling yourself names.
-Each time you call yourself a name, make a subconscious decision to pause and reflect on something positive you could say in its place.
+Each time you call yourself a name, make a conscious decision (until it becomes a habit) to pause and reflect on something positive you could say in its place.

 Stand Firm.
 Loving yourself means you’ll be OK when you’re not part of the crowd.
 Hold unto your beliefs until YOU decide to let go or replace them.
 Don’t compromise your core values to fit in.